DesignedOBAI/DoBA/README.md

 There is a potential for this AI to become dangerous.
 Please use this code ethically, and wisely.
 Storing large amounts of data at this efficiency can lead to self-replication, hardware damage, or security issues.

 Please make sure you are using this code responsibly.

+This verison of the code is:

+-ROCm compatible
+-CUDA compatible
+-Able to run on any GPU with at least 8GB of memory -Can run smaller LLM's but struggle with logic/reasoning to gather facts.
+-Anything above 14B can cause the code to crash.
+The cause of this is due to token limiting.
+If you have a system that is at least 28GB of VRAM, you can run 14B + 32B parameter models on this code, easily.